vdaas/vald/docs/contributing/unit-test-guideline.md

 Before creating the unit tests, we must know the essentials of strategy.

 1. Know what you are testing
-	- purpose/consumers of target function or classes or etc / designed by contract  defensive program
+	- Purpose/Consumers of target function or classes or etc / designed by contract  defensive program.
 1. Test behaviors and results, not implementation
-	- ensures that tests only fail when there is an actual effect and not due to internal changes
+	- ensures that tests only fail when there is an actual effect and not due to internal changes.
 1. Test one thing at a time
-	- each test should have a clear, concise, singular objective
+	- Each test should have a clear, concise, singular objective.
 1. Make tests readable and understandable
-	- hold test code to a similar standard as production code
+	- Hold test code to a similar standard as production code.
 1. Make tests deterministic
 	- A test should pass all the time or fail all the time until fixed.
 1. Make tests independent and self-sufficient
 	- Setup, execution, and verification steps in a given test should not depend on running other tests before it.
-To keep unit tests simple, fast running, and easy to debug, it may be necessary to isolate the class under test
+To keep unit tests simple, fast running, and easy to debug, it may be necessary to isolate the class under test.
 1. Repeat yourself when necessary
-	- it is okay to violate the 'do not repeat yourself' principle if it makes tests simpler and easier to read
+	- It is okay to violate the 'do not repeat yourself' principle if it makes tests simpler and easier to read.
 1. Measure code coverage but focus on test coverage
-	- Do not simply to archive code coverage
+	- Do not simply to archive code coverage.

 ### Test case